What is the Best Type of Water Heater to Use in Northern Virginia?

 As the name suggests, these consist of an insulated tank where water is heated and stored until needed then emerges from a pipe on top of the water heater.

-There is also temperature and pressure-relief valve, which opens if either goes over a preset level.
+There is also a temperature and pressure-relief valve, which opens if either goes over a preset level.

 The storage tank system works day and night to maintain the temperature you set.
 It's similar to a thermostat on your HVAC system.